European Economic Community: Institutions

 There were three political institutions which held the executive and legislative power of the EEC, plus one judicial institution and a fifth body created in 1975.
 These institutions (except for the auditors) were created in 1957 by the EEC but from 1967 onwards they applied to all three Communities.
-The Council represents the state governments, the Parliament represents citizens and the Commission represents the European interest.
-Essentially, the Council, Parliament or another party place a request for legislation to the Commission.
-The Commission then drafts this and presents it to the Council for approval and the Parliament for an opinion (in some cases it had a veto, depending upon the legislative procedure in use).
-The Commission's duty is to ensure it is implemented by dealing with the day-to-day running of the Union and taking others to Court if they fail to comply.
+The Council represents the member state governments, the Parliament represents citizens and the Commission represents the European interest.
+Essentially, the council, Parliament or another party place a request for legislation to the commission.
+The Commission then drafts this and presents it to the council for approval and the Parliament for an opinion (in some cases it had a veto, depending upon the legislative procedure in use).
+The commission's duty is to ensure it is implemented by dealing with the day-to-day running of the Union and taking others to Court if they fail to comply.
 After the Maastricht Treaty in 1993, these institutions became those of the European Union, though limited in some areas due to the pillar structure.
-Despite this, Parliament in particular has gained more power over legislation and security of the Commission.
+Despite this, Parliament in particular has gained more power over legislation and security of the commission.
 The Court of Justice was the highest authority in the law, settling legal disputes in the Community, while the Auditors had no power but to investigate.

 Background

 The EEC inherited some of the Institutions of the ECSC in that the Common Assembly and Court of Justice of the ECSC had their authority extended to the EEC and Euratom in the same role.
 However the EEC, and Euratom, had different executive bodies to the ECSC.
 In place of the ECSC's Council of Ministers was the Council of the European Economic Community, and in place of the High Authority was the Commission of the European Communities.

 There was greater difference between these than name: the French government of the day had grown suspicious of the supranational power of the High Authority and sought to curb its powers in favour of the intergovernmental style Council.
-Hence the Council had a greater executive role in the running of the EEC than was the situation in the ECSC.
+Hence the council had a greater executive role in the running of the EEC than was the situation in the ECSC.
 By virtue of the Merger Treaty in 1967, the executives of the ECSC and Euratom were merged with that of the EEC, creating a single institutional structure governing the three separate Communities.
 From here on, the term European Communities were used for the institutions (for example, from Commission of the European Economic Community to the Commission of the European Communities).